 A lot of what I am talking about with looking for a good cosmetic surgeon applies to both men and women.
 When I was doing my research most of the information was mainly focused on women, so I wanted to share some thoughts from my experience of looking for a surgeon who has a track record with male cosmetic surgery.

-No matter where you go, cosmetic surgery is a substantial cost or investment And results will typically be permanent and life-changing so it’s important you do what you can to make the right choice.
+No matter where you go, cosmetic surgery is a substantial cost or investment.
+Results will typically be permanent and life-changing.
+So it’s important you do what you can to make the right choice.

 The first thing you want to do is manage your own expectations.
 If you go into a cosmetic procedure expecting to come out looking 100% natural as if you never had anything done in the first place, you’re very likely to be disappointed and you might never be happy with the results you can get.